sekimura/Yesso/README.md

 # Yesso

-> An experiment to write web application with ES6 and UIKit like framework.
+> An experiment to write web applications with [6to5](http://6to5.org/) and UIKit like framework.

 ## Install